huegli/LeonardoFirmata/README.md

 # LeonardoFirmata
-Firmato for Arduino Leonardo’s on platformio
+StandardFirmata for Arduino Leonardo’s on platformio